 SPECIAL SESSION: Role of project management and geospatial innovations in smart urban development

 Globally, the development industry is experiencing unprecedented shifts in technology, materials, human resources and automation.
 From the headquarters of multi-national corporations through to small to medium enterprises, the implications of such disruption is experienced in the calls for project tenders, scheduling and resourcing expectations, and increasing demands with regard to low-carbon metrics, low-toxic materials, waste management, and onsite environmental stewardship.

-Over the last several years in particular, conferences and forums within this sector have been focused on what it means to practice ‘construction management’ in the 21st Century, with exciting insights into new systems and processes that are empowering stakeholders in transforming projects towards on-time, on-budget outcomes that are good for planet.
+Over the last several years in particular, numerous conferences and forums have been focused on what it means to practice in the 21st Century, with exciting insights into new systems and processes that are empowering stakeholders in transforming projects towards on-time, on-budget outcomes that are good for planet.

-In this session we will use an interdisciplinary approach to research and innovation, to explore challenges and opportunities for integrated project management processes and practices to help shift the sector’s performance in delivering sustainable solutions.
+In this session we will use an interdisciplinary approach to research and innovation, to explore challenges and opportunities for place-based and integrated project management processes and practices that achieve resilient solutions, to help shift the built environment sector’s performance in delivering sustainable solutions.
 This includes discussion of the following topics:

 - Digital engineering in infrastructure asset management